wmde/wikibase-release-pipeline/docs/operate/reset.md

 Reset an instance when you need to run Wikibase Suite (WBS) setup again, usually after changing first-start values in `.env` or when another procedure directs you here.

-Resetting deletes the current Docker volumes and generated configuration before running setup again.
+Resetting deletes the current Docker volumes and active configuration before running setup again.
 Back up any data or local configuration you want to preserve.

 ## Instructions